• Skip to primary navigation

 Prime lenses are fixed and don’t zoom so you have to zoom with your feet to get closer/further away.
 This can force you to get creative and help improve how you compose your shot.

 And to be able to take advantage of the f/1.8 level on this lens, you need to switch your camera setting out of ‘Auto’.
-You can start in ‘Aperture Priority’ (or ‘A’) and then work you can way up too full ‘Manual’ mode.
+You can start in ‘Aperture Priority’ (or ‘A’) and then work you can way up to full ‘Manual’ mode.
 That’ll come with more practice.

 By switching to ‘Aperture Priority’ you are allowing yourself to shoot ‘wide open’ and get some sweet bokeh (or blurred background).